reims2/reims2-docs/src/philscore.md

 - `lens`: Refers to either OS or OD of an existing pair of glasses in the storage.
 - `rx`: The desired prescription.
 - `delta`: The absolute difference between a value of the desired prescription and the lens.
+- `PhilScore`: Name of the resulting score.
+The lower the PhilScore, the better the match.
+A PhilScore of 0 is a perfect match.

 ## Algorithm Overview